JatnielSSouza/Class_Stack1/README.txt

-The files in this folder can be compiled on terminal using:
+The files in this repository can be compiled on terminal using:

 $ g++ *.cpp